2n3g5c9/terraform-up-and-running/README.md

 <br />

-<div align="center">AWS & GCP examples from "Terraform: Up and Running" published by O'Reilly</div>
+<div align="center">AWS & GCP examples from "Terraform: Up and Running" published by O'Reilly, updated for 0.14</div>

 <br />